 Peter had this to say about pies:

 Dunno if you really can compare the too...From what I Know, AMD biggest consumer is the home market, As far as I know they don't really make anything out side of a home user's chip.
 Were as it seems Intel Makes chips for business and industry as their main consumer and home users take more of a back seat, which to me seems better cause advances made higher up eventually trickle down to the home users company.
-It’s like trying to compare Craftsman to John Deere or Dodge to Mack.
+Its like trying to compare Craftsman to John Deere or Dodge to Mack.

 look at the Opteron line of chips from AMD as well as the Athlon MP.
 No, AMD does not have any kind of real market share in the workstation/server market, but what little they do have they are actively trying to expand.